David Weiss (footballer)

-David Tomasz Weiss (born 29 May 2007) is a Finnish football player who plays as a midfielder for Italian club Sassuolo U18 academy team.
+David Tomasz Weiss (born 29 May 2007) is a Finnish professional footballer who plays as a midfielder for the under-20 team (Campionato Primavera 1) of club Sassuolo.
 Born and raised in Finland, Weiss is of Polish descent.

 Early years

 Weiss was born in Finland to Polish parents from Gdańsk, who had moved to Finland to work in the early 2000s.

 Weiss started to play football in youth teams of TuPS and PK Keski-Uusimaa in Tuusula.

 Career

 On 23 July 2022, Weiss made his senior debut with the PK Keski-Uusimaa first team, in the third-tier Kakkonen at the age of 15, playing the second half in a 4–4 home draw against Reipas Lahti.
 In the first half of the 2023 Kakkonen season, he made five more appearances for his team.

 On 2 September 2023, it was announced that Weiss was loaned out to Italian club Sassuolo on a one-year loan deal.
 He was registered to the club's U17 academy squad.
 After the season, his transfer was made permanent and he was promoted to the U18 team.